enterprise-contract/action-validate-image/README.md

 The Long-Lived Public-Key Authentication method involves a comprehensive three-stage validation process:

-1. **Signature Verification:** The action meticulously checks image signatures and validates them using designated public keys.
+1. **Signature Verification:** The action cryptographically verifies image signatures using the provided public key.

 2. **Attestation Verification:** It ensures images possess valid and signed attestations, enriching details about image origin and attributes.